 Garden pouring jugs

 Pouring jug water features like this terracotta olive jar have a romantic, classical feel to them.
 Purpose-made jugs with a hole for the pump to discreetly slot into are easy to find and they can be either be free-standing features that pour into a bowl, or used as a starting point for rills, pouring into a pond or even a swimming pool.
 Plant around the jug to integrate it in your overall design.

-Decorative water fountains are ideal if you have an area in the garden that’s in need of a focal point.
+Decorative garden water fountains are ideal if you have an area that’s in need of a focal point.
 There are lots of different styles to choose from, including polished metal spheres and stone monoliths and columns.

 Vortex or whirlpool water features have a mesmerising effect and as the water swirls it creates a lovely swishing sound.
 The burnished copper bowl in this image is the perfect foil for the surrounging drought-tolerant, angular plants like yuccas, aloes and agaves.